aws/aws-eks-best-practices/content/security/docs/incidents.md

 # Incident response and forensics
 Your ability to react quickly to an incident can help minimize damage caused from a breach.
 Having a reliable alerting system that can warn you of suspicious behavior is the first step in a good incident response plan.
-When an incident does arise, you have to quickly decide whether to destroy and replace the container, or isolate and inspect the container.
-If you choose to isolate the container for forensic investigation and root cause analysis, then the following set of activities should be followed:
+When an incident does arise, you have to quickly decide whether to destroy and replace the effected container, or isolate and inspect the container.
+If you choose to isolate the container as part of a forensic investigation and root cause analysis, then the following set of activities should be followed:

 ## Sample incident response plan